Florida Total Loss Appraisal

 What is the total-loss threshold in Florida?

-Florida's total-loss threshold is 80% of pre-loss value.
-Once repair costs (plus salvage value, where applicable) reach that threshold, your insurer is required to declare your vehicle a total loss instead of authorizing repair.
+Florida's total-loss threshold is 80% of pre-loss actual cash value (ACV) — a Total Loss Threshold (TLT) regime.
+Once the cost of repair reaches 80% of ACV, your insurer is required to declare your vehicle a total loss instead of authorizing repair.

-Can I invoke the appraisal clause in a third-party (at-fault) claim in Florida?
+Can I invoke the appraisal clause in a third-party insurance carrier / at-fault insurance carrier claim in Florida?

 What does SecondAppraisal cost in Florida?